-The Montessori method is an educational method that was developed by Dr. Maria Montessori.
+The Montessori method is an educational method originally developed by Dr. Maria Montessori.
 Based on Dr. Montessori’s scientific observations of child development, this approach focuses on fostering the development of the child as a whole — physically, mentally, emotionally, and socially.
 Its foundational idea is that children are naturally curious and capable of independently learning when allowed to explore freely.
 With more than 100 years of success across the globe, the Montessori method is widely accepted as an effective educational method for preschool and beyond.

 The Montessori classroom is specially designed to allow the child to explore independently.
 The space is open, tidy, simple, and aesthetically pleasing.
 The environment is designed to be proportional to a child’s height, with low shelves, tables, and chairs they can reach easily without assistance, and laid out so they can sit by themselves or in a group.
 There are different theme areas, and children are allowed to move freely anywhere they choose and work at their own pace.
 There is a focus on teaching the children skills to solve conflicts on their own, giving them the freedom to explore and fostering social skills and self-discipline.
-The Montessori preschool classroom features mixed ages and is divided into two groups: younger than three years old and three-to-six years old.
+The Montessori preschool classroom features mixed ages and is divided into two groups — those younger than three years old and three-to-six years old.

-As you can see, our Montessori preschool in Houston offers a unique learning environment for children under six.
-If you’re interested in learning more about what our child care program has to offer, contact us to schedule a tour!
+As you can see, a preschool using the Montessori method offers a unique learning environment for children under six.
+If you’re interested in learning more about our Montessori preschool in Houston, TX, and our childcare program, please get in touch with us at Cy-Fair Montessori School today to schedule a tour!